dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

     100% scaling factor, it will simply translate to 1280&times;960 pixels.

-!!! danger "Maths time!"
+!!! danger "The magic of 89% explained"

-    This is hardcore mode---only for the brave and the mathematically-inclined shall prevail!
+    This is hardcore mode---only the brave and the mathematically inclined shall prevail! 🤓 🧠 📚

-    - Assuming a 1920&times;1080 desktop resolution, `viewport = 80%` will restrict
+    - Assuming a 1920&times;1080 desktop resolution, `viewport = 89%` will restrict
-      the maximum viewport size to 1536&times;864 _logical units_.
+      the maximum viewport size to 1709&times;961 _logical units_.

     - The viewport size is a _potential_.
-With integer scaling _disabled_ and aspect ratio correction _enabled_, for a 4:3 aspect ratio DOS image you'd get a 1152&times;864 image in _logical units_ (because 1152 / 864 = 4/3).
+With integer scaling _disabled_ and aspect ratio correction _enabled_, for a 4:3 aspect ratio DOS image you'd get a 1281&times;961 image in _logical units_ (because 1281 / 961 ≈ 4/3).

-    - This would result in  1152&times;864 _pixels_ on 1080p monitors, then on 4K
+    - This would result in  1281&times;961 _pixels_ on 1080p monitors, then on 4K
-      monitors with 200% DPI scaling, the resulting image would be 2304&times;1728 _pixels_.
+      monitors with 200% DPI scaling, the resulting image would be 2562&times;1922 _pixels_.

-    - With integer scaling _enabled_ and assuming a 320&times;200 input image, 864 / 200 = 4.32, so a 4x vertical integer scaling factor will be used.
+    - With integer scaling _enabled_ and assuming a **320&times;200 VGA** resolution double-scanned to 640&times;400, dividing 961 by 400 gives us 2.4025, so a 2x vertical integer scaling factor will be used.
+The resulting image will be **1067&times;800** on 1080p and **2133&times;1600** on 4K.
+The image should measure about 14.4" diagonally (about 35 cm) on your monitor, which is a little bit above the viewable size of a typical **15" CRT**.

+    - With integer scaling _enabled_ and assuming a **320&times;200 VGA** resolution double-scanned to 640&times;400, dividing 961 by 400 gives us

+    - For the **640&times;480 VGA** mode, 961 / 480 ≈ 2.0021, so a 2x vertical
-      The resulting image will be 1067&times;800 on 1080p and 2133&times;1600 on 4K.
+      integer scaling factor will be used again.
+The resulting image will be **1280&times;960** on 1080p and **2560&times;1920** on 4K.
+The resulting image should measure about 17.3" diagonally (about 42 cm) on your monitor, which is almost spot on the viewable size of a typical **19" CRT**.

+    Q.E.D. :sunglasses:

 ## Custom aspect ratios